 We also perform spatial and temporal analyses similar to that on the numerical results in Fig. \ref{fig:Simu_N50moved_dist_dur_corr}.
-The moving distance $\Delta L$ between consecutive cylinder ejections is plotted against the associated time interval $\Delta N_{push}$ in Fig. \ref{fig:Exp_Microbit_N50moved_dist_dur_corr}(a).
-The distribution of $\Delta L$ is shown in Fig. \ref{fig:Exp_Microbit_N50moved_dist_dur_corr}(b).
-We observe a power-law like the one shown in Fig. \ref{fig:Simu_N50moved_dist_dur_corr}(b), except across a wider range of $\Delta L$.
-In Fig. \ref{fig:Exp_Microbit_N50moved_dist_dur_corr}(c), we plot the distribution of $\Delta N_{push}$ and again observe a power-law, like the one shown in Fig. \ref{fig:Simu_N50moved_dist_dur_corr}(c), except across a narrower range of $\Delta N_{push}$.
-The spatial and temporal power laws observed for the two digging dynamics variables, $\Delta L$ and $\Delta N_{push}$, should suffice to confirm the digging mechanism is robust and the numerical digger exhibits similar dynamic behavior to that of the mechanical one.
+The moving distance $\Delta L$ between consecutive cylinder ejections with $\phi_{2D} \approx 0.762$ is plotted against the associated time interval $\Delta N_{push}$ in Fig. \ref{fig:Exp_Microbit_N50moved_dist_dur_corr}(a) after normalization with respective maximum values.
+The distributions of normalized $\Delta L$ with $\phi_{2D} \approx 0.762$, $0.686$, and $0.610$ are shown in Fig. \ref{fig:Exp_Microbit_N50moved_dist_dur_corr}(b).
+We observe a similar power-law behavior like the one shown in Fig. \ref{fig:Simu_N50moved_dist_dur_corr}(b), except across a narrower range of $\Delta L$.
+The probability distribution of normalized $\Delta L$ exhibits a transition between two local slopes when $\Delta L$ is on the order of $\Delta x_f$.
+In Fig. \ref{fig:Exp_Microbit_N50moved_dist_dur_corr}(c), we plot the distributions of normalized $\Delta N_{push}$ and again observe a power-law behavior, like the one shown in Fig. \ref{fig:Simu_N50moved_dist_dur_corr}(c), except also across a narrower range of $\Delta N_{push}$.
+The spatial and temporal power laws observed for the two digging dynamical variables, $\Delta L$ and $\Delta N_{push}$, should suffice to confirm the digging mechanism is robust and the numerical digger exhibits similar dynamic behavior to that of the mechanical one.